oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

 Once the model is saved, it gets the id and the entity type assigned, and can now be requested from registry.

 If an identifier of an entity model (id and type) is known, the model have to be requested from the registry.
-An instance that going to use this model have to be provided to the registry as a applicant argument, to bind life cycle with a model.
+An instance that is going to use this model have to be provided to the registry as an `applicant` argument, to bind life cycle with a model.

 ### Update a model